marz1307/OnlineShoppingDB/README.md

 ## 📁 Contents

-- `OnlineShoppingDB.sql`: SQL script containing various SQL queries and stored procedures for interacting with the database.
+- `OnlineShopping.sql`: SQL script containing various SQL queries and stored procedures for interacting with the database.

 ## 🧱 Database Schema Overview